tuttarealstep/PokeGOAPI-PHP/README.md

 - [Grover-c13](https://github.com/Grover-c13) for his java api (Beacuse I've converted his api in php and for the inspiration)
 - [jaspervdm](https://github.com/jaspervdm/pogoprotos-php) for his protos
 - [NicklasWallgren](https://github.com/NicklasWallgren/PokemonGoAPI-PHP) because I've used for his updated protos

+## Legal
+This project is in no way affiliated with, maintained, sponsored, authorized by Niantic, The Pokémon Company, Nintendo or any of its affiliates or subsidiaries.
+This is an independent and unofficial API for educational use ONLY.
+Using the project might be against the terms of service.